 Living off grid helps create a buffer -in my opinion- from the effects of global warming on the general population by helping to insulate ourselves from industrialized commercial food production, and remove our dependence on a housing and financial system that could collapse at any time without warning from the stresses of climate change on our resources.

 We’ve had plenty of warning, haven’t we?
 Many people just don’t think a collapse could happen.
 But the fact is, this is how it is.

 Climate change is a real danger to our very existence.
 The reality is it could happen IF we do not do something about it, and take steps to prepare and protect ourselves.

 When there is less food, prices will rise.
 It’s simply the law of supply and demand.
 We all need to eat or we will die of starvation.
-Which is why it’s so vitally important to take steps to ensure your and your family are taken care of in the event of a shortage of food, water and other resources you need to survive.
+This is why it’s so vitally important to take steps to ensure you and your family are taken care of in the event of a shortage of food, water, and other resources you need to survive.

 Grow Your Own Food

 You can start making a change by growing your own food.
-Starting a backyard garden (or front yard).
-Research “high density high yield” gardening.
-Vertical farming and gardening, and learn how to build your own greenhouse.
-Learn more about aquaponics systems and how to grow food along with fish.
+Start a backyard garden (or front yard).
+Research “high-density high yield” gardening, vertical farming and gardening, and learn how to build your own greenhouse.
+Learn more about aquaponics systems and how to grow veggies and fruit along with fish.

 Urban farming is becoming ever more popular and people are finding creative ways to grow in small spaces and produce much more food than traditional farming methods.

 If you can afford it, invest in a solar and/or wind power system with a battery backup/storage system.
 One that will provide you with a backup in case you need it.
 Start saving money for it now.
 Put aside $20/week if you can.

 Purchase solar and wind power systems at wholesale.
 Talk to your neighbors and see if they want to pool their money with you so you can save money by buying in bulk at wholesale.